prahladjshenoy/prahladjshenoy/README.md

 - I'm passionate individual who always thrive to work on end to end products which develop sustainable and scalable social and technical systems to create impact.

-- For now I'm Software Engineer at [WhileOfOne ](https://whileofone.com/) and also persuing Bacholor of Engineering in Computer Science.
+- For now I'm Software Engineer at [Advantest](https://www.advantest.com/) and also persuing Bacholor of Engineering in Computer Science.

 <br/>
 <br/>